almos0002/playerjs/proposal_defence.md

 ## 1.0 Introduction & Project Context

 ### 1.1 Introduction
 StreetFeed is a web–based volunteer-management and donation platform dedicated to the welfare of street dogs (and other stray animals) across Nepal.
 The system enables citizens, animal-welfare organisations, and donors to collaboratively organise feeding drives, medical camps, and awareness campaigns with full transparency.
-Leveraging a modern **Laravel 12 REST API** backend and **React (Laravel Starter Kit)** frontend, StreetFeed provides location-aware event listings, secure online donations via **Stripe**, and an integrated e-commerce micro-store to create a self-sustaining ecosystem for continuous animal-care operations.
+Leveraging the **Laravel 12 + React Starter Kit (Inertia.js)** monolithic stack, StreetFeed provides location-aware event listings, secure online donations via **Stripe**, and an integrated e-commerce micro-store to create a self-sustaining ecosystem for continuous animal-care operations.

 ### 1.2 Problem Statement
 Kathmandu Valley alone is estimated to host over **100 000 free-roaming dogs** with limited access to regular food and medical assistance [3].
 Existing animal-welfare NGOs face chronic shortages of volunteers, fragmented information sharing, and unstructured donation tracking.
 There is **no unified digital platform** that simultaneously (i) mobilises volunteers, (ii) visualises feeding locations in real-time, and (iii) assures donors of transparent fund utilisation.
 Consequently, community engagement remains scattered, leading to duplicated efforts and inefficiencies.

 ### 1.3 Objectives
 1. Develop a scalable web platform that lists volunteer events and feeding spots on an interactive map.
-2. Provide secure authentication & role-based authorisation using Laravel Breeze + Sanctum/JWT.
+2. Provide secure authentication & role-based authorisation using Laravel Breeze (session-based) with optional Sanctum tokens.
 3. Enable real-time donation processing through Stripe and publish public ledgers for transparency.
 4. Offer an online store for pet supplies, reinvesting profits into animal-care activities.
 5. Generate analytical dashboards for administrators to monitor volunteer activity, donations, and impact metrics.